ck9sky/ai9sky/README.md

 ## Notes on getting API Key from OpenAI.com

-1. DANGER: SOMETIMES, WITH NO WARNING, MY OPENAI API KEY SEEMS TO BE AUTOMATICALLY DELETED BY OPENAI.
-   I think it may be related to debugging, where an API experiences too may errors (by me!).
-   I HAVE HAD TO CREATE new API key several times (then update ~/.env_ai9sky & restart Terminal).
+1. WARNING: I think intense debug where you send "too many" odd or illogical requests to OpenAI.com can trigger AUTOMATIC DELETION OF YOUR OPENAI API KEY.
+Very odd feeling to have your api key "vanish", and you waste time figuring out what just happened.
+IN NOV 2023 I HAD TO CREATE new API key several times (AND of course updated ~/.env_ai9sky & restarted Terminal).
 2. Social login w/ Google cdk_______@_____.com seems to work ok for me, but I get confused by OpenAI site browsing.
 As below, you may need to copy/paste the api keys url to see your api key(s).
 3. WARNING: OpenAI seems to have a "remember me" feature that "sort of" keeps you logged in.